 - trainees must have a national training number

 - posts must be for a minimum of 12 months

 - trainees must have 40–50% time protected for chief registrar activities

 - role may be done in programme or out of programme (training or experience).

 Becoming a chief registrar

 Chief registrar roles are recruited locally by individual NHS organisations.
-Recruitment for the 2019/20 chief registrar programme has now closed.
+Information for recruitment for the 2020/21 chief registrar scheme will be updated shortly.

 Before making an application, you must discuss the role with your training programme director (TPD) and educational supervisor and obtain permission to apply.